hazem3443/Basics-Wrapup/Data_Structures_And_Algorithms/1.1_Linked_List/README.md

 ## Applications of Circular Linked Lists

--Circular lists are useful in applications to repeatedly go around the list.
+- Circular lists are useful in applications to repeatedly go around the list.
 For example, when multiple applications are running on a PC, it is common for the operating system to put the running applications on a list and then to cycle through them, giving each of them a slice of time to execute, and then making them wait while the CPU is given to another application.
 It is convenient for the operating system to use a circular list so that when it reaches the end of the list it can cycle around to the front of the list.

 - Circular Doubly Linked Lists are used for implementation of advanced data structures like __Fibonacci Heap__.